HungryPanda raises $70M for a food delivery app aimed at overseas Chinese consumers – TechCrunch

 HungryPanda started for Liu as a side project to university.
 His plan was to go on to the London School of Economics for post-graduate work after getting his Nottingham undergrad degree.
 The business took off, though, and so he deferred for two years.
 Last year, he got the reminder from the LSE to nudge him on what happens next, and he said he ended up deferring indefinitely for now.

 “I feel it’s been not just a good experience for me, but for the Chinese community that uses us,” he said.
-He now lives in New York City, building the business in the US.
+He now lives in New York City, building the business in the U.S.